galwort/strtupify.io/ui/src/app/emails/bank.md

 Good morning,

-A payroll batch withdrawal of ${TOTAL_AMOUNT} has been processed from your business account.
+A payroll batch withdrawal of {TOTAL_AMOUNT} has been processed from your business account.

 Breakdown of disbursements: